Minal-Arunashalam/Veracity/README.md

 # Veracity
 Your browser's compass in a sea of misinformation and bias.
-Veracity helps users find unbiased facts from news articles.
+Veracity helps users avoid fake news and find unbiased facts from news articles.